smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

 # Section 2 The pin asignments

-## 2.a Pin definition for the Melzi
+## 2.a Pin definition for the Vector 3

    ATMEL ATMEGA644/ATMEGA1284 / SANGUINO